Meetings

 Employee Well-being and Engagement

-The frequency and nature of meetings in the workplace have a significant impact on employee well-being and engagement.
+Too many meetings make people miserable at work.
 A high frequency of meetings, especially if perceived as unproductive or unnecessary, can lead to decreased morale and job satisfaction among employees.
-This situation is exacerbated when meetings encroach upon time that employees feel could be better spent on completing their actual work tasks, leading to a sense of frustration and inefficiency.
+This situation is exacerbated when meetings take upon time that employees feel could be better spent on completing their actual work tasks, leading to a sense of frustration and inefficiency.

 Short overview of engagement analytics